Soossie/TreasureChest2/README.md

-# Welcome to Treasure Chest!
+# Welcome to search the Treasure Chest!

 ## Prequisites before playing
+To play, you must have MariaDB and mysql installed.
 1. Open your terminal or command prompt.
-2. Run the following in a terminal:
+2. Run the following:
     ```sh
     mysql
     ```